 Quality-timers… what can I say?
 We despise the distraction and drain of technology, we enjoy conversations with our significant others, and we love hearing the phrase, “I decided to stop playing my game because I want to spend time with you!”
-We feel worthwhile to those who spend time with us without coercion. ~smile~
+We feel worthwhile to those who hang out with us without coercion. ~smile~

-Two people I talk about every now and then on PreEngaged are my Granny Jones and my mentor, Miss Betty.
-Both of these ladies have had a profound effect on my life and I am so thankful that God placed me under their tutelage.
-Perhaps what made them shine in my heart all the more was their ability to tune out the rest of the world when I needed to talk to them.
+Two people I write about every now and then are my Granny Jones and my mentor, Miss Betty.
+Both these ladies had a profound effect on my life and I am so thankful God placed me under their tutelage.
+Perhaps what made them shine so brightly in my heart was their ability to tune out the rest of the world when I needed to talk to them.

 Granny loved company.
 She watched TV for the noise, but if a visitor came by she offered her full attention to her guest.
 She was so affirming.
 Her face lit up when I came in the door, she laughed at my jokes, and she had a way of making me feel like the most important person in the world.
 When I was at her house, I knew I was home.
 I dearly miss that precious lady.

 Miss Betty has the gift of hospitality.
 Her home is always so warm and inviting, and over the past twenty-five years or so, she has spent many hours listening to me.
 Even though she had real, adult problems to tend to, she made time to focus on me when I was a kid, which is probably why I spent so much time visiting (read: bothering) her. ~smile~ Even today, she grins, swings open her door, and invites me in for a good conversation.
 (Update: Miss Betty went home to be with the Lord on May 7, 2016; she is dearly missed.)